fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/01_arrays.md

 int arr[size];
 ```

 This is not a valid C++.
-Array size, must be a compile-time constant.
-It is because the array contents are allocated on the stack and the compiler must know the size of memory to allocate - otherwise further instructions fechted in the processor could be skipped and/or started at the wrong place.
+Array size must be a compile-time constant.
+It is because the array contents are allocated on the stack and the compiler must know the size of memory to allocate - otherwise further instructions fetched in the processor could be skipped and/or started at the wrong place.

 The code above should not compile.